Table of Contents[Hide][Show]

 For some of us, a drop in temperature conjures daydreams of sunny, warm vacations.
 But our winter selves need some help before we head out into that intense sunshine and warmth.
 Even a trip to visit Grandma and Grandpa at their snowbird digs in Florida requires some advance prep.

-These 10 tips will help you have the most fun with the least pain when you head south for the winter.
+These 10 tips will help you have the most fun with the least pain when you and the family head south for the winter.

 If you are visiting grandparents who live in a retirement home, check regulations on pool use, swim diapers, etc. When my middle daughter was a toilet-trained toddler, a busybody at my mother’s adult community followed her around the pool, making sure she didn’t have an accident.

 Bring inflatable floaties and beach toys.
 These pack easily and you’ll want them at the beach or pool.
 If you forget them, you’ll be spending time (and vacation budget) buying them at the local tourist-gouging store.

 , add that to her “buy before we arrive” shopping list.

 5. Bringing Too Much